The Campari Posters

 His most striking poster for Campari is a "jester" who springs from an orange to capture attention.
 The bright colours on a black background contribute to its high visibility in the urban landscape.

 The famous "jester" designed in 1921 by Leonetto Cappiello for Bitter Campari was printed in different sizes in the 1920s.
-Initially designed for the rival brand Picon, which did not wish to use it, the poster was then offered to Campari.
+Initially designed for the rival brand Picon, which did not wish to use it, this design was then offered to Campari.

 Imagine this 2-metre high large format on a street corner...
 It would not go unnoticed!